The local sandbox

 - Env file discovery and injection

-- Vite intelligence — auto-injects flags
+- Vite intelligence with automatic bind flags

 Give your AI agent